pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1049 English

+Well, we have been informed that we will start working with people who speak English as a language, so it is time to start practicing more English.

 ##### Day 1048 Security

 Security in the applications in my last work it's not apply in any part of the system, but I need